 2. Secure data

 Take into consideration that the personal devices used by employees might be connected to your network through less secure Wi-Fi home networks.
 The following is recommended to help secure your data:

 ⇒ Use a wired connection (more secure and better connection)

 ⇒ Run updates on your PC, patch, and reboot

 3. Adapt to your clients’ availability hours

-Now that your clients will be working remotely from home, and some of their availability will be challenging.
+Now that your clients will be working remotely from home, some of their availability will be challenging.
 Try scheduling communications for specific times and search for flexible options to connect, such as early hours, late hours, and new ways to connect electronically.

 4. Stay in touch with your clients, especially “A” clients

-Devise ways to work with them if they are committed to continuing operations.
+Devise ways to work with them if they are committed to continue operations.
 Develop a plan with your partners or a trusted advisor to determine how and whether you will continue to work with specific clients.
 This plan will facilitate sound decisions now and may become an excellent investment in the future.
 You may consider cutting a client off.
-Running a successful business requires taking some risk.
+Running a successful business requires taking some risks.